esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 })
 ```

-We create the new command:
+We need to create the new command:
 ```js
 Cypress.Commands.add('loginAsNewUser', () => {
   cy.createUser().then(user => {